atlasphp/Atlas.Orm/README.md

 about as easily as Active Record for your *persistence* model, and then refactor more easily towards a richer *domain* model as needed.

-Using a data-mapper for the underlying table rows, then composing them into Records and RecordSets, does the trick.
-As you begin to need simple behaviors, you can add them to the Row, Record, and RecordSet persistence model object.
+Using a data-mapper for the underlying table Rows, then composing them into Records and RecordSets, does the trick.
+As you begin to need simple behaviors, you can add them to the Row, Record, and RecordSet persistence model objects.
 Your domain logic layer (e.g. a Service Layer) can use them as needed.

 However, per [this article from Mehdi Khalili][mkap], the target end-state for